Hydrocodone Addiction Treatment

 Speak with someone today

-For medicinal purposes, hydrocodone should not be prescribed for longer than three months; however a person can become addicted to the drug in less than five weeks.
-Once the body and brain become dependent on hydrocodone’s effects, it’s all but impossible to stop using through sheer willpower.
-Hydrocodone addiction treatment makes it possible for a person to live daily life without the need of the drug.
+For acute pain management, the National Institutes of Health reports that opioid use is safest when used for three or fewer days.
+Beyond that, a person is at high risk of developing opioid dependence.
+Once the body and brain become dependent on hydrocodone’s effects, it’s all but impossible to stop using it through sheer willpower.
+Hydrocodone addiction treatment makes it possible for a person to live their daily life without the need for the drug.

 Withdrawal Treatment